Crypto69/MotiVate/README.md

    ```

 3. Configure Supabase:
-   - Add your Supabase credentials in `MotiVate/core/SupabaseClient.swift`
+   - Add your Supabase credentials in `MotiVate/core/SupabaseClient.swift`.
-   - Ensure your Supabase storage bucket is set up with appropriate permissions
+   - Ensure your Supabase storage bucket (`motivational-images`) is set up with appropriate public read permissions.
+   - Deploy the necessary database tables (`images`, `categories`, `image_categories`) and the `get_random_image` SQL function to your Supabase project.
+Refer to `supabase/migrations/` for schema details and the function definition.

 4. Build and Run:
    - Select the `MotivationWidgetExtensionExtension` scheme
    - Choose "My Mac" as the target